-On 12 June, World Day Against Child Labour, the ILO’s Red Card to Child Labour Campaign kicked-off with an original song, 'Til Everyone Can See, by Incubus guitarist Mike Einziger and violinist Ann Marie Simpson, with featured artists Travis Barker, Minh Dang, Dominic Lewis, LIZ, Pharrell Williams, and Hans Zimmer.
+The ILO’s Red Card to Child Labour Campaign kicked-off with an original song, 'Til Everyone Can See, by Incubus guitarist Mike Einziger and violinist Ann Marie Simpson, with featured artists Travis Barker, Minh Dang, Dominic Lewis, LIZ, Pharrell Williams, and Hans Zimmer.

 My eyes sting all of the time.
 That’s because of the salt.
 Everyone goes to harvest salt because it’s the only way to make money to buy clothes and school supplies.
 My parents can’t manage otherwise.”Awa (Senegal), 9-year-old girl

 It’s really hard work because the hammer is heavy and you can get hurt.
 There is also a lot of dust when you crush rocks and it gets in your eyes and makes little cuts."12-year-old boy (Senegal)

 One day I didn’t feel well, I was very tired and fell down a few times while I was working.
 The captain was watching me.
 He kicked me hard because of this.”Braulio (peru), 14-year-old boy

 A person is wise if he works for necessities rather than working for impractical things."Sunita (Nepal), 16 years old

 There is no alternative."Sudha, 12 years old girl, stone crusher at a quarry in Nepal

 I am the oldest, that’s why I have to be responsible for the family.”Juan Carlos (Guatemala), now 17, has been chipping volcanic rocks since he was 8 years old.